Balanced routing of random calls: Preliminary results

-Consider a continuous-time Markov process $(X_t)$ with countable state space $S$ and with $q$-matrix $q=(q(x,y): x,y \in S)$.
-Under certain conditions we can compare features of its behaviour with that of independent immigration-death processes.
-We shall need the following lemma to handle the lower bound part of Theorem~\ref{thm.fdar}.
+We present one more lemma in this subsection.
+Consider a continuous-time jump Markov chain $M=(M_t)_{t \ge0}$ with countable state space $S$ and with $q$-matrix $q=(q(x,y)\dvtx x,y \in S)$.
+Under certain conditions we can compare features of its behaviour with that of independent birth-and-death processes.
+We shall need the following lemma to handle the lower bound part of Theorems~\ref{thmfdar1}~and~\ref{thmfdar2}.